"Don't let the world squeeze you into its mold" -- Romans 12:1, Phillips' New Testament in Modern English

-In other kinds of Jewish sacrifices, various parts of the sacrifice would be eaten by the priests or even by the offerer himself.
+In other kinds of Jewish sacrifices, various parts of the sacrifice would be eaten by the priests or even by the one who was offering it.
 Only a portion of the sacrifice was actually consumed on the altar.
 The burnt offering was different.
 Here the entire animal was consumed by the altar fire as a sign of complete consecration.
-All of the offering ascended to God for a "pleasing aroma" (Exodus 29:18, NIV), as opposed to the stinging smoke which an incomplete consecration would make.
+In essence, all of the sacrifice ascended to God for a "pleasing aroma" (Exodus 29:18, NIV), as opposed to the stinging smoke that an incomplete consecration would make.

 These burnt sacrifices were offered in the Temple twice daily.
-On the Sabbath they were doubled, and an extra large burnt sacrifice was offered once a month.
-Furthermore, it was the fat from the burnt offerings which kept the altar fire burning around the clock.
+On the Sabbath, they were doubled, and an extra large burnt sacrifice was offered once a month.
+Furthermore, it was the fat from the burnt offerings that kept the altar fire burning around the clock.
 So, in a sense, the burnt offering never ceased.

-Knowing all this has made Romans 12:1 a lot clearer to me.
+Knowing all this has made Romans 12:1 clearer to me.
 The consecration signified by the burnt offering could only be made by someone who had taken care of his sins through the sin offering.
 So it is here.
 Paul is not talking about our conversion, about being saved.
 Here he appeals to the Christian to offer himself in complete consecration.
 We are not free to keep back part of ourselves to enjoy as we wish.
-Rather, following our conversion (our sin offering), God expects us to offer our bodies; that is, our total selves, to Him (our burnt offering).
+Rather, following our conversion (our sin offering), God expects us to offer our total selves relationships, dreams, body, mind, and and so on -- to Him (our burnt offering).

 What happens then?
 Well, on the day the Hebrew priests were consecrated in the Sinai, divine fire fell on the Tabernacle altar and consumed the burnt offering (Leviticus 9:24).
 At the dedication of Solomon's Temple, divine fire fell and consumed the burnt offering (2 Chronicles 7:1).
 There is a "Pentecostal fire" that will fall on us.
-Our total self -- social relationships, sexuality, intellect, career -- was once polarized, twisted, and even warped by sin.
+Our total self -- social relationships, sexuality, intellect, career, pasttimes -- was once polarized, twisted, and warped by sin.
 This total me is now to be consumed by the fire of the Holy Spirit.
 A genuine "living sacrifice" will be totally enveloped by God's sanctifying fire.
-But all must go on that altar: priorities, values, relationships dreams.
+But all must go on that altar: priorities, values, relationships, dreams, prized possessions, and on and oin.
 Only then can all be transformed and purified. [more on entire sanctification ]

 Satan will tempt us to live our Christianity like that.
 But it can't be done.
 If we try it, we can rightly be labeled a "hypocrite."
-For being a citizen of the kingdom of God is more than trying to satisfy a "spiritual boss" by putting in time in Sunday School, in midweek prayer meeting, and even in daily devotions.
+Being a citizen of the kingdom of God is more than trying to satisfy a "spiritual boss" by putting in time in everything the chiurch is doing as well as in daily devotions.
 True, there is a "paycheck" coming someday.
 But not because we've put in the right number of hours.

-The New Testament talks some about fruit bearing.
+The New Testament talks about fruit bearing.
 Jesus mentioned the vine and the branches (John 15).
-Paul listed the "fruit of the Spirit" (Galatians 5:22-23).
+Paul wrote about the "fruit of the Spirit" (Galatians 5:22-23).

 I did not grow up on a farm.
 But I did take enough biology in school to learn that a tree doesn't bear apples one year and lemons the next.
 4-Hers cannot con me into believing that if a lemon tree gets less sun than normal, it will produce apples.
 Or, that if it gets too much water, we'll be harvesting bananas.